 Below shows the detailed cash flow table with the $92,000 car purchase at age 40, and the $200,000 house wing expenditure at age 45.
 What you don't see is the $72,000 a year in college expenses he'll have to pay starting in his early 50s.
 If you log on, you'll see your numbers out until 90+.

 Below is a snapshot of the recommended strategy allocation compared to the existing strategy allocation and the projected portfolio value difference over time.
 Of course, there are no investing guarantees.
 But, based on this person's risk tolerance and other input values, a small strategy shift could lead to millions more dollars in retirement.
 You'll also get recommendations on existing cash allocation.

 Below is the overall snapshot of Steph's financial future.
 The most exciting graphic is the Monthly Retirement Spending Ability on the right.
 He can spend $31,825 a month no problem, but he only desires to spend $8,333 a month.
 Thanks to such large underspending and the default 7.5% annual growth assumption, his retirement portfolio will grow to $9 – 17 million dollars!

-The biggest surprise I discovered during my five years of early retirement was how much less I really needed to maintain my lifestyle.
+The biggest surprise I discovered during my eight years of early retirement was how much less I really needed to maintain my lifestyle.
 A lot of people forget that once you are retired, you no longer need to save for retirement.
 There are plenty of free activities, early bird specials, and senior discounts to help you save.
-You’ll also never have to travel during peak season again.
+You'll also never have to travel during peak season again.

 When making retirement assumptions, it's best to be conservative in order to end up with too much, rather than too little.
 Once you've chosen some realistic variables in the Retirement Planner, click “Save My Plan.”
 Revisit your figures once a year or whenever there's some big money event at the very least.
 Make the adjustments accordingly and enjoy the journey!